How local safeguarding children boards (LSCBs) should gather information to complete the annual child death data collection.

 - notifications of deaths of children normally resident in your region, but who died in another LSCB area

-You shouldn’t record still births and abortions in this collection.
+You should not record still births and abortions in this collection.

 LSCBs are responsible for improving the overall wellbeing of children in their local-authority area.
 They include representatives from children’s services, police, district councils and NHS trusts.